ALU-BSE/edlearn.app/README.md

 This hybrid approach allows for simulating a more complete backend with dedicated logic for user authentication while still leveraging the simplicity of JSON Server for other data management.

 **To run the backend:**
+Ensure you Navigate to the directory where the db.json file is located before running any of the commands below

 1.  **Start the JSON Server:** `json-server --watch db.json --port 3000` (Ensure no other application is using port 3000)
 2.  **Start the Node.js server:** `node server.js` (Ensure you have Node.js installed)